brettmarl/wct-status/README.md

 # WILDLIFE - July 16
 Bears have been frequently reported in the following areas: Pachena Bay (KM2-KM4), Tsusiat Falls to Nitinaht Narrows, and Walbran Creek.
 Please do not leave garbage at campsites or in bear bins as this attracts bears and frequent bear encounters may result in campsite closures.

 Whales have been seen frequently at the Sealion Rocks viewpoint (KM9.5) and between Michigan Creek and Tsusiat Falls.

 # WEST COAST FOG - July 17
 A common weather patten in late July and August is fog in the evening and morning and then sunshine in the afternoon.
 Use caution on wet boardwalks and beaches.

+# DARLING RIVER WASP NEST
+Multiple hikers have reported being stung by wasps near the waterfall at the Darling River.
+A nest is possibly located in a pile of old driftwood upstream near the waterfall.
+Use caution.